gavinmcfarland/plugma/packages/website/src/content/2-cli-commands.md

-# Plugma commands
+# CLI commands

-When using CLI commands with `npm run` you need to pass the arguments with a double dash `--`, for example `npm run dev -- -p`.
+When using the commands with `npm run` you need to pass the arguments with a double dash `--`, for example `npm run dev -- -p`.

 ### dev [options]

 Start a server to develop your plugin.
-This command sets up a local development environment, allowing you to make changes and see them reflected in real-time.
+This command builds the `ui.html` and points it to the dev server making it easier to debug UI isues.

 ##### Options